zahra73f/feature-selection-with-the-highest-accuracy/README.md

 ## Algorithms
-All the algorithms are explained in [Efficient kNN Classification With Different Numbers of Nearest Neighbors](./article.pdf) and summarize as follow:
+The algorithms are explained in [Feature selection considering the composition of feature relevancy](./paper.pdf) and summarize as follow:
 1. (Initialization) Set F ← “Original feature set of n features”, S ←“empty set”.
 2. (Calculate mutual information between the class with each candidate feature) For each feature Xk ∈ F, calculate I(Xk;Y).